 Post lunch the wind was a tad lighter and the back had stuck, necessitating a rotation of the sausage triangle course.
 The racing proceeded with two new winners in Vince Horey and Ian MacGregor.
 Vince lost his chance to win the meeting in the last race with a spectacular wipeout in a big gust right on the leeward mark when well positioned and it was the consistency of Jarvis that won the day.

-Here is a flickr album containing all the photos from the day.
 You may take copies for private personal use, and for use on official Class Association publicity material and websites, but all other rights are reserved.
 Photos © Jim Champ